 In his studio on the Spree, Frans Vogelaar spreads a computer print on the table.
-It is the Berlin city palace, but slightly different.
-The palace is overgrown with plants and palms on the print.
+It is the Berlin city palace, although slightly different.
+The palace is overgrown with plants and palms on the large, printed banner.
 Colorful exotic animals can also be found on it.
 On top of the dome stands a gorilla instead of a cross.
 Vogelaar, originally a Dutch architect, once part of the office of Rem Koolhaas, has been working in Berlin for years.
-With his wife Elizabeth Sikiaridi, a landscape architect with British-Greek background, he forms Hybrid Space Lab, a think tank, which “influences” design and urbanism with experimental ideas.
+With his partner Elizabeth Sikiaridi, an architect with British-Greek background, he forms Hybrid Space Lab, a think tank, which “influences” design and urbanism with experimental ideas.
 The encounter is a coincidence.
 Exactly in the same month that I started researching the Berlin city palace, Vogelaar sends me an email about his plans for this city palace.
 The idea for the Humboldt Jungle, as one of their cheerful variations on the city castle is called, was born out of dissatisfaction with the architectural transformation of the Humboldt Forum, Vogelaar explains.
-They were asked by a politician from the Greens to do something with “green” around the palace, and then came up with the wild idea of the Jungle.
+They were asked by a politician from the Green Party to do something with “green” around the palace and then came up with the wild idea of the Jungle.
 A few years later they came up with a second, more extensive variant: the Humboldt Volcano.
 Vogelaar looks somewhat amused at his own design.
-It is an outrageous explosion of cheerfulness, colors and shapes.
+It is an outrageous explosion of cheerfulness, colors, and shapes.
 But his idea behind it is serious: this would not only give the city an experimental variant of a baroque palace that literally “grows grass over the historic wounds of this location”.
 But it is also a symbol that according to Hybrid Space Lab fits better to the identity of the country in the twenty-first century.